 Where the claim of the third party is disputed, the party claiming the goods must issue an application to the court for determination, under CPR 85.5

-The consequence of this was that the HCEO could be left holding goods in control for an undefined period waiting for a third party to make the application.
+As a consequence, the High Court Enforcement Officer (HCEO) could be left holding goods in control, waiting for an undefined period for a third party to make the application.
 It leaves the whole situation in limbo.

 Taking the Bull by The Horns!

-In true High Court Master style, Master McCloud has looked at this lacuna in the wording of CPR Part 85 and offered a way forward which puts HCEOs back on the front foot in driving out a decision on ownership when a third party claim is made.
+Master McCloud, in true High Court Master style, has examined this gap in the wording of CPR Part 85 and presented a solution that propels HCEOs to take the lead in determining ownership when a third-party claim arises.

 In two cases heard by the Master in 2018, she suggests that going forward, HCEOs take the lead and make their own application to Court, supported by a short Witness Statement setting a Chronology of how the Writ of Control came into existence, along with evidence from the Judgment Creditor as to why they dispute the third party’s claim to the goods.